 With symphony orchestras, the outlook is not quite as bleak.
 When audience events were banned in the spring, orchestras began to plan substitute activities in social media and on online platforms.
 Some salaried orchestral musicians were laid off as the economy took a nosedive, but many are still working, although in their case work now consists mostly of independent practice and streaming of chamber music performances.
 Some members of municipal orchestras have transitioned to social services, such as Teppo Ali-Mattila, who plays violin with the Helsinki Philharmonic Orchestra and now makes food deliveries by moped to senior citizens in quarantine.

-As summer approaches, it seems likely that there will be no music festivals in Finland in 2020, which will have a major impact on both performers and festival organisations.
+As summer approaches, it seems likely that there will be no music festivals in Finland in 2020 [this has changed in June, see our up-dating article here], which will have a major impact on both performers and festival organisations.
 Things are not quite as disastrous for arts and culture festivals receiving public funding; most of them will probably survive if circumstances have returned to something resembling normal by next summer.
 However, some major players such as the Savonlinna Opera Festival and Pori Jazz, as well as festivals that rely entirely on box office revenue for their income, may face a solvency problem, particularly if people who bought tickets in advance demand refunds.

 Photo: Timo Lassy by Tero Ahonen